vtavernier/vtavernier.github.io/content/posts/arduino-internals-whats-behind-the-magic.md

 # Arduino framework architecture

 For most software projects, the go-to way for getting information about library internals would be hitting the reference manual online.
-In the case of Arduino, it's located at https://www.arduino.cc/reference/en.
-However, it's surprisingly
+In the case of Arduino, it is located at https://www.arduino.cc/reference/en.
+However, it is surprisingly
 succint: function signatures included in the documentation don't even show the arguments' type[^arduino-reference-no-signature].